turksmathstuff/turksmathstuff.github.io/calcbc.md

 * [Here's a link](https://drive.google.com/file/d/1rqtUeGlMLLevk0X4r4b1UzwZnflYIFvW/view?usp=sharing) to the Problem Sets for these notes.

 ## Notes 15
 Notes 15 are not covered on the AP exam, so I'm not including them here.
-They cover trig substitution and you can find them on the [Calc CD Notes page]() if you want to see them.
+They cover trig substitution and you can find them on the [Calc CD Notes page](/calccd.md) if you want to see them.
+Scroll to Notes 15 when you get there.

 ## Notes 16
 Calculus of parametric equations; vector-valued functions; calculus of vector-valued functions.  **Not Yet** Here's a link to a GeoGebra file that shows a curve, dx/dt, dy/dt, dy/dx, and the second derivative of the parametric equations.
 You might want to review [Notes 15 from Math Analysis](https://docs.google.com/open?id=0B11F_FpivrRiYWQ3OTQ0MjMtYWY3Yy00YzMxLTgzM2QtNTM4ZDljMDQyNTli).
 The videos for those notes are [here.](https://www.youtube.com/playlist?list=PL6iwkLfBjZizlwdRxJFRb5WIkBoyaPvkM)